swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Rely on `~Copyable`

-As part of the `StorageView` design, we considered whether it would suffice to use `~Copyable` instead of introducing a new type concept.
+As part of the `Span` design, we considered whether it would suffice to use `~Copyable` instead of introducing a new type concept.
-Andrew Trick's analysis in [Language Support for Bufferview](https://forums.swift.org/t/roadmap-language-support-for-bufferview/66211) concluded that making `StorageView` be non-copyable would not suffice to provide the full semantics we want for that type.
+Andrew Trick's analysis in [Language Support for Bufferview](https://forums.swift.org/t/roadmap-language-support-for-bufferview/66211) concluded that making `Span` be non-copyable would not suffice to provide the full semantics we want for that type.
-Further, introducing `StorageView` as `~Copyable` would actually preclude us from later expanding it to be `~Escapable`.
+Further, introducing `Span` as `~Copyable` would actually preclude us from later expanding it to be `~Escapable`.

 The iterator example in the beginning of this document provides another motivation:
 Iterators are routinely copied in order to record a particular point in a collection.